-I experienced a real variety of resorts, I met Bulgarian people who want to welcome you to their country and like anywhere in the world all they ask is that you treat it with respect, I had eaten wonderful fish, meat dishes and that healthy Shopska Salad and I had spent time relaxing on the award-winning sandy beaches as good as anywhere in the northern hemisphere.
+I experienced a real variety of resorts, I met Bulgarian people who want to welcome you to their country and like anywhere in the world all they ask is that you treat it with respect, I ate wonderful fish, and meat dishes and that healthy Shopska Salad and I had spent time relaxing on the award-winning sandy beaches as good as anywhere in the northern hemisphere.

 Over the next few years, I discovered even more about the country – the truly beautiful nature and countryside of the interior, the capital of Sofia where I met the Bulgarian footballing legend Hristo Stoitchkov and was serenaded by the Bulgarian Eurovision entrant from 2008.
 I played yet more golf and skied the three winter resorts of Pamporovo, Borovets and Bansko….. all of this I will leave for another blog.

-Speak to your friendly travel agent or tour operator and find out more because there are many hundreds of thousands of tourists, many repeat guests, heading on their Bulgaria Summer holidays and their view is the same as mine…. its a sea view!
+Speak to your friendly travel agent or tour operator and find out more because there are hundreds of thousands of tourists, many repeat guests, heading on their Bulgaria Summer holidays and their view is the same as mine…. it is a sea view!